atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 # 5. Set Up Shared Development Network

-In this step your Cloud Administrators will review the initial network design, create a new Network AWS account, provision a shared development network, and share that network will all development AWS accounts in your AWS organization.
+In this step your Cloud Administrators will review the initial development network design, create a new Network AWS account, provision a shared development network, and share that network will all development AWS accounts in your AWS organization.

 This step should take about 60 minutes to complete.